cdzombak/thingshub/README.md

 ## Installation

 **Current version:** v1.0.2.

+Installation currently requires Xcode, for the `xcodebuild` utility.

 Get the most recent [release](https://github.com/cdzombak/thingshub/releases) and run `scripts/install`.
 This will install `thingshub` to `/usr/local/bin` and its man page to `/usr/local/share/man/man1`.